kevmyung/contextual-retrieval-bedrock/README.md

 This project implements [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval), as introduced by Anthropic, using Amazon Bedrock, Amazon OpenSearch Service and Cohere Reranker Model.

-**Note: Contextual Retrieval is a preprocessing technique that can be implemented without prompt caching, while prompt caching can improve cost-effectiveness and performance.
-The current implementation using Amazon Bedrock doesn't include prompt caching; it will be updated once Bedrock supports this feature in the future.

 ## What is Contextual Retrieval?
 - Problem: Traditional RAG often provides incomplete information due to chunk size limitations.
 - Solution: Provide the entire document as context along with each chunk to create chunk-specific context.

+## Note on Contextual Retrieval and Prompt Caching:**
+Contextual Retrieval is a preprocessing technique that can be implemented without prompt caching.
+While prompt caching can improve cost-effectiveness and performance, __the current implementation using Amazon Bedrock does not include this feature__.
+Prompt caching support will be added in future updates when Bedrock makes it available.

+In our tests processing the entire manual for Amazon Bedrock (1600+ pages, https://d1jp7kj5nqor8j.cloudfront.net/bedrock-manual.pdf) with the Claude 3 Haiku model in us-west-2, the preprocessing costs were under $20 even without prompt caching.
+However, generating the situated context cost about 5 times more.

+Sample usage statistics:
+- Input Tokens: 58,573,002 (Cost: $14.64)
+- Output Tokens: 385,712 (Cost: $0.48)
+- Total Tokens: 58,958,714

+Note: Costs may vary significantly depending on prompt and document length.

 ## Key Features